Angevin Empire: Third Crusade

-King Richard left the Holy Land over a year later than Philip in October 1192, and possibly could have retrieved his empire intact had he reached France soon after.
-However, during the crusade Leopold V, Duke of Austria, had been insulted by Richard, and so he arrested Richard near Vienna, on his journey home.
+Richard yielded Cyprus and left the Holy Land over a year later than Philip in October 1192, and he possibly could have retrieved his empire intact had he reached France soon after.
+However, during the crusade Leopold V, Duke of Austria, had been insulted by Richard, and so he arrested Richard near Vienna on his journey home.
 Richard had been forced to go through Austria as the path through Provence was blocked by Raymond in Toulouse.
 Leopold also accused Richard of sending assassins to murder his cousin Conrad, and then handed Richard over to his overlord, Emperor Henry VI.

-In January 1193, Richard's brother, John, was summoned to Paris, where he did homage to Philip for all of Richard's lands, and promised to marry Alys with Artois as her dowry.
+In January 1193, Richard's brother John was summoned to Paris, where he did homage to Philip for all of Richard's lands and promised to marry Alys with Artois as her dowry.
 In return, the Vexin and the castle of Gisors would be given to Philip.
 With the help of Philip, John went to invade England and incite rebellion against Richard's justiciars.
 John failed and then had worse luck when it was discovered Richard was alive, which was unknown until this point.
 At the imperial court in Speyer, Richard was put on trial where he spoke very well for himself:

 Richard was to be set free after a deal was finalised in June 1193.
 However, whilst the discussions had been going on, Philip and John had created war in three different areas of the Angevin Empire.
-Firstly, in England, John had attempted to take over, asserting that Richard would never return.
-The justiciars pushed him and his forces back to the castles of Tickhill and Windsor, which were besieged.
-A deal was made that allowed John to keep Tickhill and Nottingham, but return his other possessions.
-Secondly, in Aquitaine, Ademar of Angoulême claimed that he held his county directly as a fief of Philip's, not as a vassal of the Duke of Aquitaine.
-He raided Poitou but was stopped by the local officials, and captured.
-Thirdly, and finally, in Normandy, Philip had taken Gisors and Neaufles, and the lords of Aumâle, Eu, and other smaller lordships, as well as the counts of Meulan and Perche, had surrendered to Philip.
-Philip failed to take Rouen in April but gained other castles; Gillingham summarised, saying that "April and May 1193 were wonderfully good months for Philip".
+John had attempted to take over England, asserting that Richard would never return.
+The justiciars pushed his forces back to the castles of Tickhill and Windsor, which were besieged.
+A deal was made that allowed John to keep Tickhill and Nottingham but return his other possessions.
+In Aquitaine, Ademar of Angoulême claimed that he held his county directly as a fief of Philip's, not as a vassal of the duke of Aquitaine.
+He raided Poitou but was stopped by the local officials and captured.
+In Normandy, Philip had taken Gisors and Neaufles, and the lords of Aumâle, Eu, and other smaller lordships, as well as the counts of Meulan and Perche, had surrendered to Philip.
+Philip failed to take Rouen in April but gained other castles; Gillingham summarises "April and May 1193 were wonderfully good months for Philip".